Playhead scrolling options

 If you uncheck the “Keep playhead at the top of screen” box, then playback will only scroll notation when necessary.
 In practice, this means the playhead will tend to hang out toward the bottom of the screen.

-If you’re in horizontal view, the default scrolling will show one “page” of notation at a time — essentially one screenful’s worth.
+If you’re in Horizontal layout, the default scrolling will show one “page” of notation at a time — essentially one screenful’s worth.

 When the playhead approaches the right edge of your screen, Soundslice will automatically scroll the notation.

-Keep the playhead at the left of screen (horizontal view)
+Keep the playhead at the left of screen (Horizontal layout)

 In this mode, the playhead stays locked at the far left of the page while the music scrolls behind it.

-To activate this view, you music be in horizontal scrolling mode.
+To activate this view, you music be in Horizontal layout.
 Click the gear box in the lower right and check the box for “Keep playhead at left of screen.”